jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Before we acquire great power, we must acquire wisdom to use it well.
+The fewer rules a coach has, the fewer rules there are for players to break.
-- Ralph Waldo Emerson
+- John Madden

-Updated on: [1/1/2023]
+Updated on: [1/2/2023]
 <!-- #quoteEnd -->
 </pre>